 Hey diddle diddle, the COW and the SPOON,

+The CAT jumped over the DISH!
 The little MOON laughed to see such sport,

 and the DOG ran away with the FIDDLE!